sensu/sensu-docs/content/sensu-go/5.0/sensuctl/reference.md

 }
 {{< /highlight >}}

+_NOTE: Commas cannot be included between resource definitions when using `sensuctl create -f`._

-Write all checks to `my-resources.json` in `wrapped-json` format:
+To create all resources in `wrapped-json` format from `my-resources.json` using `sensuctl create`:

 {{< highlight shell >}}
-sensuctl check list --format wrapped-json > my-resources.json
+sensuctl create -f my-resources.json
 {{< /highlight >}}

-Create all resources in `wrapped-json` format from `my-resources.json`:
+Or:

 {{< highlight shell >}}
 cat my-resources.json | sensuctl create
 {{< /highlight >}}